Baines Timeline

 The most successful shaped card made was the shield of which 4 basic types were made: small, medium, large and extra-large.
 See the image below for the 4 types.
 They were issued alongside hearts, fans and hand-held-rugger-ball shapes.
 The original, 1880's shields were eventually replaced with newer shield designs in the later-1890's, and newer still designs in the 1910's and 1920's.

 3. Dates.
 The Cards Speak!
 Don't ignore the language of the cards themselves in favour of often incorrect trade directories of antiquity.
 The cards know better than books made for profit by commercial records collators, for whom cards meant nothing.
 Remember, the player-&-team combination is crucial for dating a card.
-The sportsman speaks louder than a dumb census.
-Equally as important are addresses on the cards and the designs of the cards.
-It ought to be well noted that commercial directories of the 1880's and 1890's, much like the Yellow Pages of the 1990s, include many errors and omissions.
-Even census reports are far from precise.
+Sportsman and team speak louder than a dumb census.
+Equally as important are addresses on the cards and the designs of the cards themselves.
+Commercial directories of the 1880's and 1890's, much like the Yellow Pages of the 1990s, include many errors and omissions.
+Even census reports from the time are far from precise.
 There are all sorts of reasons why incorrect information was recorded as fact by such sources.
 Many people did not to comply with censuses, failing to submit information or supplying obsolete and erroneous details.
 Likewise, commercial directories of trades and other municipal records include myriad errors committed by hasty clerks.
 Data was recycled from previous years absent fresh data.
 So, last year's entries would have been reused where updated information was not received.
 For instance, in the 1950's, in England, similar trade and census records show my family was apparently not at the business addresses they had occupied for some years.
 Well, that's a good example of how trade directories are often wrong.
 My family lived there but the history books say otherwise.
 Similarly, in the 1990's, London's EC-zones Yellow Pages directory continued to show my former office as occupied by me even 5 years after I had vacated it!
 Today, my aunt's house is not shown on the land registry of GB as her own house yet she's lived there since 1981!
 If it happened in the 1950's and 1990's, and still happens in the 2020's you can bet it will have been no different in the 1880s, so please read the cards instead, in all senses of what reading cards implies.
 Let the cards speak.
 Listen to them before conversing with long-defunct trade listings the likes of which were created for profits rather than for the precise and accurate recording of a business community.

 4. Newspapers.
 The newspaper report, seen atop this page, dating from spring 1884 mentions a football match where the crowd was wearing the latest "football cards" in their hat bands.
 Notably, the cards mentioned showed Bradford FC's team captain, Fred Bonsor.
 Such cards of Bonsor are those which were printed by Baines Litho in Manningham, Bradford, less than 10 miles from Leeds.
 Thus, though the article does not mention the lithographer's name we can infer that it was John Baines.
 He was based in Bradford.
 The match was in Bradford.
 The cards the crowd carried were for Bradford.
 Though W.N.
 Sharpe was also a Bradford-based lithographer, Sharpe did not start issuing sports cards until the late 1880's, long after the aforementioned newspaper report from April 1884.
 The football crowd mentioned was amply coloured by Baines Bonsor cards in early 1884.
 For that to have happened, the cards would have needed to have been made and distributed in massive numbers some time beforehand.
 It's now easy to see Baines making cards in 1883, if not earlier, because it is reasonable to infer that Baines was printing and distributing pictorial sports cards at least 1 year earlier than the April 1884 match.
 So, 1883 for Baines cards production in some form or other is a sure-bet; The cards seen in the match in April 1884 were high-quality , full colour designs of a player.
 We know that the earliest Baines cards, those with rubber stamps on plain backs,were simple affairs.
 It's reasonable to put a couple of years between one and the other, taking is back to 1882, if not earlier.